 When you apply a filter to a list of data, you will now see a summary of the filter in the bottom-right corner of the screen.
 This summary will show you how many rows are currently displayed of the total.
 You can also now apply filters by right-clicking over a range of cells, then choosing the required Filter command.

-New smart canvas features in Google Sheets
+Google have introduced three new smart canvas features in Google Sheets,

 Find out more in our how-to video: